 Recent animal studies suggest that yarrow extract exerts antitumoral properties by targeting lipid metabolism involved in the formation of pancreatic cancer.
 It has been shown to help activate regulatory pathways and promote malignancy in pancreatic cancer.

 What is the herb yarrow used for?
 As explained above, some of the most popular uses include treating:

 - indigestion and GI issues

 - menstrual symptoms

 - Younger leaves can be used in soups or stews similar to how you would use a delicate leafy green like spinach.

-- The dried or fresh herb can be substituted for tarragon in recipes.
+- Substitute it for tarragon in recipes.